Adult Social Care Market Position Statement

 Vision and strategic priorities

 Adult Social Care works in an environment that requires it to set local plans and ambitions by working in partnership with local stakeholders and delivering on national obligations.
-The Adult Social Care Strategy 2021-25 sets out the collective vision to ensure that people can get the right level and type of support at the right time to help, prevent, reduce or delay the need for ongoing support and maximise their independence.
+The Adult Social Care Strategy 2021 to 2025 sets out the collective vision to ensure that people can get the right level and type of support at the right time to help, prevent, reduce or delay the need for ongoing support and maximise their independence.
+We are committed to grow co-production to ensure people who draw on Adult Social Care and support, and informal carers, can help us to develop and improve our care and support services.

 The Adult Social Care Strategy is a vital part of the plan for the Borough as we are setting out our vision and plans to provide support and care for the people who need it.
-Collaborative working across Stockton-on-Tees Borough Council (the Council) and with partner organisations is key; we will be working with others to drive forward the plans identified in these strategies to make sure that together they deliver the greatest possible benefit to the people of the Borough.
+Collaborative working across Stockton-on-Tees Borough Council (the Council) with partner organisations, and people drawing on care and support including their carers is key.
+We will be working to drive forward the plans identified in these strategies to make sure that together they deliver the greatest possible benefit to the people of the Borough.
 We want the people in our Borough to feel connected to their communities, for people to feel safe and for people to live the most fulfilled and happy life they can.

-Details of the Adult Social Care Strategy 2021-2025 and the strategic planning framework that underpins this strategy can be found at Stockton on Tees Adult Social Care Strategy 2021 to 2025.
-(PDF) [8MB] .
+Details of the Adult Social Care Strategy 2021 to 2025 and the strategic planning framework that underpins this strategy can be found at Stockton on Tees Adult Social Care Strategy 2021 to 2025.
+(PDF, 1 MB).

 The Adults Supported Housing Market Position Statement August 2024 brings together information about the local market so that current and prospective partners understand the local context, what is likely to change, and where opportunities could arise.